ostjen/cv_task/README.md

-[The computer vision task](https://gist.github.com/csaftoiu/9fccaf47fd8f96cd378afd8fdd0d63c1) is to create a neural network which takes an image of a face as input and returns its orientation - upright, rotated_left, rotated_right, or upside_down - and use this neural network to correct the images in the test set.
+[The computer vision task](https://gist.github.com/csaftoiu/9fccaf47fd8f96cd378afd8fdd0d63c1) is to create a neural network which takes an image of a face as input and returns its orientation - upright, rotated_left, rotated_right, or upside_down - and use this neural network to classify and correct the images in the test set.

 ## Dependencies
 #### OpenCV